Balm Bench

 Overview

-In a finished formula, sandalwood essential oil is mostly about scent behavior.
+In a finished formula, Sandalwood essential oil is mostly about how the scent opens and lingers.
 What it adds is a smooth, dry-woody character that can make a balm smell more polished and less sharp on first open and through wear.

 In beard oils and softer balms, a little goes a long way.
 It helps bridge bright top notes and heavier base notes, giving the blend a quieter, more settled finish.
 If the scent profile starts feeling too sweet or restless, sandalwood can pull it back toward dry, worn-in wood without taking over.